 - Social Reading Environments

-Once children have completed the reading scheme, they are considered ‘free readers’ and can choose from a range of books available in class libraries, and the main school library.
-Children have access to a range of genres and text types, including books from our Fiction Spine.
-The school library has fiction books organised by age groups to enabled children to choose suitable books for themselves as a ‘free reader’.
+Once pupils have completed the reading scheme, they are considered ‘free readers’ and can choose from a range of books available in class libraries, and the main school library.
+Pupils have access to a range of genres and text types.
+The school library has fiction books organised by age groups to enabled pupils to choose suitable books for themselves as a ‘free reader’.
 Teachers are involved in the choosing process when needed, and promote their love of reading through recommendations.